-It might be celebrating it's 40th birthday today but Jaws remains one of the most terrifying movies ever made.
-Even if the effects might appear slightly dated in comparisson to today's CGI wizardry, the collective power of those dead eyes, superb editing and that theme tune has not subsided.
+It might be over 40 years old but Jaws remains one of the most terrifying movies ever made.
+Even if the effects might appear slightly dated in comparison to today’s CGI wizardry, the collective power of those dead eyes, superb editing and that theme tune has not subsided.

 You might have seen it countless times but there are probably still a few little bits of trivia you didn’t know.
 Like these, for example.